01 Oct 42%

 “He didn’t know about ETTF of course.
 He might have found a way to contact you if he did,” I added.
 “Speaking of which, you said there were two ETTF operatives keeping a watch over the artifact.
 Are we going to let them know what’s going on?
 There’s no reason an amateur like me should be involved in a counter-terrorist operation, now that professionals can be involved without letting the Horsemen know.
 They may not have time to call in the cavalry, but at least they can go instead of me.”
 I suddenly saw a glimmer of hope that I won’t have to risk my life in this mad and half-assed attempt to stop the global apocalypse.
 But this short-lived hope was immediately crushed by Tia.

 “I’m sorry to rain on your parade, but as far as I know, all our agents in the area were thrown into locating and extracting our most promising potential asset: you.
 They are currently crawling in and around the log cabin, trying to piece together what has happened there.
 Considering a total communications blackout they would not even know where you have landed your seaplane.
 And I don’t have any means to contact them that’s fast enough to matter.
 On the other hand I am a professional and I am going in with you.
 So it’s not going to be an amateur operation, or at least not entirely so.
 I have trained for this, you know.
 And I have no problem risking my life for a good cause.
 I’m a soldier, remember?
-I signed up for this kind of shit.
+I signed up for shit like this.
 As a matter of fact I am the one who should go in alone and leave a certain untrained civilian to mind his own business.”

 She sounded defensive.
 I felt a prick of guilt for not taking her very seriously, and being obvious enough about it for her to sense it.
 She just didn’t look like a commando, the whole notion was ridiculous.

-“Listen, I’m not gonna to chicken out, I was just hoping there were other people who could handle it.
+“Listen, I’m not going to chicken out, I was just hoping there were other people who could handle it.
 And you can’t do it alone anyway: I have all the information, and also the interface and the force field generator, both of which are only authorized to work for me.”

 I was bluffing.
 It was plausible of course, as Theo did prepare those devices to be used by me, but I didn’t really know that they would be locked out for anyone else.